emergence-engineering/prosemirror-suggestcat-plugin-react/README.md

 ### UI behaviour

-Navigation is intuitive with keyboard using arrows, Tab, Enter,Esc etc. and also with clicks.
+Navigation is intuitive with keyboard using arrows, Tab, Enter, Esc etc. and also with clicks.
 The prompt menu is using [prosemirror-slash-menu-react](https://github.com/emergence-engineering/prosemirror-slash-menu-react), the exact behaviour is detailed in the Readme.

 ### Customization